tjvantoll/articles/kendo/forms/article.md

   validator={requiredValidator} />
 ```

 In our example we want to enforce that the user provided an email address, and also that the user provided a _valid_ email address.
-To do that we’ll tweak our validator a bit using the code below.
+To do that we’ll tweak add a new email validator using the code below.

 ``` JavaScript
 const emailValidator = (value) => (